UltraEngine/Documentation/CPP_Blue.md

 - unsigned char **Blue**(const unsigned int rgba)

 ## Returns ##
-Returns the blue value fromt the color.
+Returns the blue component of the color.